KangAbbad/instagram-widget-expressjs/README.md

 ## Getting the short-lived access token

+Short-lived access tokens are valid for 1 hour.

 1. From your browser, visit: `http://localhost:4000/graphql`.
 2. Hit on *Query your server* and go to [apollographql sandbox](https://studio.apollographql.com/sandbox/explorer?endpoint=http://localhost:4000/graphql).
 3. On the code editor, write the following query: